Running Applications in Production

 A Station is your virtual space that runs your apps.
 Each Instance needs to have a station set up in order to run.
 Stations are meant to imitate real-life stations on the process floor, so that you can have a production-ready environment to use your apps.

-Stations are different from Display Devices, in that stations represent a physical location, whereas display devices are the devices used to run your application.
-Each station must map to a display device.
+Stations are different from Interfaces (display devices), in that stations represent a physical location, whereas interfaces are the physical devices used to run your application.
+Each station must map to an interface.

 The station page gives you information associated with the app assigned to a station.
 It looks like the following: